 If you think your pet may require emergency care please do not hesitate to call our office immediately.
-If it is outside of regular working hours we recommend you contact the 24-Hour Emergency Service at San Francisco Veterinary Specialists or any other veterinary emergency office.
+If it is outside of regular working hours we recommend you contact the 24-Hour Emergency Service at Animal Internal Medicine Services & Specialty (AIMSS) or any other veterinary emergency office.

 Signs Your Pet May Need Emergency Care